 (NOTE: The content is “dripped” M-F over 12 weeks, but your access to the course and the community does not expire.

-For the month of August, a new session of Unstuck: The Art of Productivity begins the first Monday of each week.
+A new session of Unstuck: The Art of Productivity begins the first Monday of each month.

-Registration deadline is Friday at 5 p.m.
+Registration deadline is the Friday before at 5 p.m.
 Pacific.